Sell With Courage: How to Overcome Fear of Rejection in Sales W/ Angie Weidel

 Five Minutes of Guts: How DISC, Confidence, and Courage Close More Deals

 Fear shows up for everyone in sales, even the confident ones.
 You can have the perfect pitch, the right product, and the sharpest suit in the room, but if fear takes the wheel, the deal stalls.
-My guest on this episode of The Close The Deal Podcast, Angie Wedell, knows that feeling well.
+My guest on this episode of The Close The Deal Podcast, Angie Weidel, knows that feeling well.
 She’s the owner of Blended Strategies, a sales and communication coach, and a master at helping people find their voice, their confidence, and their courage, sometimes in just five minutes at a time.

 Confidence Isn’t About Perfection